Japanese School of New York: Curriculum

 The school uses the Japanese educational system curriculum.
-Aspects of the Japanese curriculum offered at the school include art, English, Japanese, music, physical education, and social studies.
+As of 1983, aspects of the Japanese curriculum offered at the school included art, English, Japanese, music, physical education, and social studies.
 In addition to the Japanese curriculum, students also take American social studies and extra English lessons.
+In 2021, the school continued having a similar curriculum with both English and Japanese classes.

 The total amount of English instruction per week per student, as of 1988, was five hours per week, while each student took one hour of American social studies instruction per week.
 The school does not have electives.
-As of 1987 it offers a "morals" class which teaches children how to work in groups and following the mores of Japanese society.
-As of 2002, with the exception of English, all classes are taught in the Japanese language.
+As of 1987 it offered a "morals" class which teaches children how to work in groups and following the mores of Japanese society.
+As of 2002, with the exception of English, all classes were taught in the Japanese language.

 In 1987 Torao Endo, the principal, said that in this school students are encouraged to volunteer their own answers to questions and to directly say what they think, in keeping with American culture; Endo said that such behaviors are discouraged in Japanese schools.

 In 1986 the school had 16 American teachers; these teachers give English and American social studies classes.
 As of 1986 the school arranges one day exchanges with local American schools so that the students attending The Japanese School of New York do not become too isolated from the United States.

 As of 1988 the school was certified by the New York state government, so graduates are eligible to attend American high schools.